Gathering of members at the laying of the foundation Stone.

 2016 The Rev Paul Ellis becomes our minister.

-The church premises continue to be well used, subject to COVID restrictions in 2020/2021, both by church groups and the wider community.
+The church premises continue to be well used, both by church groups and the wider community.
 We are members of Hutton and Shenfield Churches Together and The Red Balloon Foundation assists us with our work with children and young people.

 Over the last few years we have begun to see a period of growth, we have welcomed several new members, young families have joined us and we have had teenagers and adults committing themselves to Christ through believer’s baptism.